-Theme Referenced in folowing PyC International Standards Key Provisions Summary of Protection Convention Declaration Guiding Principles/ UN Outcome Documents 4 5 6 Core International Human Rights Treaties: - International Covenant on Civil and Political Rights (ICCPR) - International Covenant on Economic, Social and Cultural Rights (ICESCR) - International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) All core human rights treaties Respect for human rights regardless of age, nationality, gender, race, ethnicity, religion, ability, marital status, sexual orientation and gender identity, political opinion or affiliation, etc
+Theme Referenced in folowing Internat International Standards Summary of Protection РуС Convention Declaration Guiding Principles/ UN Outcome Documents 4 5 6 Core International Human Rights Treaties: - International Covenant on Civil and Political Rights (ICCPR) - International Covenant on Economic, Social and Cultural Rights (ICESCR) - International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) All core human rights treaties Respect for human rights regardless of age, nationality, gender, race, ethnicity, religion, ability, marital status, sexual orientation and gender identity, political opinion or affiliation, etc

-Theme Referenced in following Internation al Standards Key Provisions Summary of Protection РуС Convention Declaration Guiding Principles/ UN Outcome Documents Respect for Human Rights 4 5 6 - Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) - Convention on the Rights of the Child (CRC) - International Convention on Protection of the Rights of All Migrant Workers and Members of Their Families (ICMRW) - Convention for the Protection of All Persons from Enforced Disappearance (CPED) - Convention on the Rights of Persons with Disabilities (CRPD) Just Land Acquisition 4 ILO Convention 169 (1989) on Indigenous and Tribal Peoples Arts.
-13-19 Respect and safeguard rights to lands an natural resources traditionally occupie and used; respect for customs of inheritance; no forced removal compensation for loss and injury.
+Theme Referenced in folowing Internation olowing РуС Convention Declaration Guiding Principles/ UN Outcome Documents Respect for Human Rights 4 5 6 Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) Convention on the Rights of the Child (CRC) International Convention on Protection of the Rights of All Migrant Workers and Members of Their Families (ICMRW) Convention for the Protection of All Persons from Enforced Disappearance (CPED) Convention on the Rights of Persons with Disabilities (CRPD) Just Land Acquisition 4 ILO Convention 169 (1989) on Indigenous and Tribal Peoples Arts.
+13-19 Respect and safeguard rights to lands and natural resources traditionally occupied and used; respect for customs of inheritance; no forced removals; compensation for loss and injury.
 4 UN Declaration on the Rights of Indigenous Peoples (2007) Arts.
 25-26 Right to distinctive relationship with land; right to own, use, develop and control their lands, territories and other resources

-Theme Referenced in following PyC International Standards Key Provisions Summary of Protection Declaration Guiding Principles/ UN Outcome Documents 4 UN Convention on Biological Diversity (1992) Art.
+Theme Theme Referenced in International Standards following PyC Key Provisions Summary of Protection Declaration Guiding Principles/ UN Outcome Documents 4 UN Convention on Biological Diversity (1992) Art.
 10(c) Protect and encourage customary use of biological resources in accordance with traditional practices Public Participation of Affective Communities 4.5 4.5 Rio Declaration on Environment and Development (1992) and Agenda 21 Principle 10 Environmental issues are best handled with the participation of all concerned citizens, at the relevant level.
 Principle 10 combines public participation with public access to information and access to remedial procedures.
 According to Agenda 21, one of the fundamental principles for the achievement of sustainable development is broad public participation in decision-making.
 Both Agenda 21 and the Rio Declaration emphasise the importance of the participation of all major groups, and special emphasis has been given, including in legally binding international instruments, to ensuring participation in decision-making of those groups that are considered to be politically disadvantaged, such as indigenous peoples and women